-I have hardly anything in common with myself and should stand very quietly in a corner, content that I can breathe. ― Franz Kafka Advertisements
+I have hardly anything in common with myself and should stand very quietly in a corner, content that I can breathe. ― Franz Kafka

 Isolation is a way to know ourselves. ― Franz Kafka